artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

    log in and load the page
 2. `excludeIDs` or “snoozed” IDs which Redis will store for 24 hours and ensure the user does not see

 When a user presses the “snooze” button, the ID for the artwork is added to the snoozed list in Redis.
-The list `includeIDs` and the list of `excludeIDs` are passed down from Rails controllers to our HAML views and then passed as props into our React `HomePageChecklist` app.
+The list of `includeIDs` and the list of `excludeIDs` are passed down from Rails controllers to our HAML views and then passed as props into our React `HomePageChecklist` app.
 In our Checklist component, we use both the `includeIDs` and the `excludeIDs` as arguments passed to our Relay query to determine what is returned from Metaphysics (Artsy's GraphQL